bictorv/chaosnet-bridge/CONFIGURATION.md

 	sets the cost of the route: `direct`, `ether`, `asynch`.
 (Should support actual numbers too?)

+- `mux` *%o-list*

+	For TLS links *only*, an additional parameter `mux` can be used to multiplex more hosts (e.g. a KLH10) over a single TLS connection, without requiring a separate subnet to be allocated.
+See [an example config](EXAMPLES.md).
+The argument *%o-list* is a comma-separated list of octal Chaosnet addresses (note: no spaces allowed, only commas).
+A maximum limit for the number of multiplexed addresses exists (see `CHTLS_MAXMUX`).

 ### LINKTYPE:

 For links, you need to specify what link layer implementation is used for it.